You are here

 Railroad Safety Advisory Committee

-Safe Kids Worldwide With the help of corporate sponsor Union Pacific is taking on the challenge of railroad safety.
-To provide us with guidance we have created a Rail Safety Advisory Committee with the help of recognized experts in the field.
+Safe Kids Worldwide, with the help of corporate sponsor Union Pacific Railroad, is taking on the challenge of railroad safety.
+We are grateful for the members of our Rail Safety Advisory Committee who generously share their expertise with us.

 Coordinator, Safe Kids Chicago

 Amy Hill is Executive Director of the Injury Prevention and Research Center at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 In this role, she is Director of Safe Kids Illinois and Chicago and project coordinator of the Injury Free Coalition for Kids of Chicago.
 She has managed Injury Prevention programs at Lurie Children’s since 2002.
 Amy is a member for the Illinois Emergency Medical Services for Children Board and a member of the Knowledge and Community Committee of the Illinois Partnership for Safety.